 Faculty Merch

-- Polo or soft tri-blend tee
+- Branded polo or tri-blend tee

-- Matching lanyards or name badges
+- Matching lanyards or badges

 Student Packs

-- House shirt, badge, or wristband
+- House shirt or badge

-- Custom folder with daily schedule + verse card
+- Folder with schedule + verse card

 - Sticker sheet or bookmark set